 You can use laptops and tablet PCs during teaching classes for purposes related to the class you are attending.
-You should refrain from using your mobile phone during all teaching events, except in cases where a lecturer uses a programme which requires these devices to be switched on for participation.
+You should refrain from using your mobile phone during all teaching events, except in cases except in cases where you have been given permission from the lecturer because they are required for participation in the class.